samaracodes/sinatra-dream-space-proj/README.md

 <h2>How to run this app:</h2>
 <ul>
     <li>1.
 Clone this repo
-    <li>2.
-Open a terminal & run "shotgun"
+    <li>2. run 'bundle install' in your terminal
+    <li>3. run 'rake db:migrate' in your terminal
+    <li>3. run "rackup" in your terminal
-    <li>3.
-Open localhost:3000 into your browser to see our application in action.
+    <li>4.
+Open localhost:9292 into your browser to see our application in action.
 </ul>